 - The proposals, or the portions of which that include the 4. price, shall be publicly opened at a meeting noticed in accordance with Rule 1.3, and at which at least one district representative is present.
-The name of each bidder and the price submitted in the bid shall be announced at such meeting and shall be made available upon request.
-Minutes should be taken at the meeting and maintained by the In consultation with the Design Criteria District.
-Professional, the Board shall evaluate the proposals received based on evaluation criteria and procedures established prior to the solicitation of proposals, including but not limited to qualifications, availability, and past work of the firms and the partners and members thereof.
+The name of each bidder and the price submitted in the bid shall be announced at such meeting, and shall be made available upon request.
+Minutes should be taken at the meeting and maintained by the District.
+In consultation with the Design Criteria Professional, the Board shall evaluate the proposals received based on evaluation criteria and procedures established prior to the solicitation of proposals, including but not limited to qualifications, availability, and past work of the firms and the partners and members thereof.
 The Board shall then select no fewer than three (3) Design-Build Firms as the most qualified. - 5.
-The Board shall have the right to reject all proposals if the proposals are too high, or rejection is determined to be in the best interest of the District.
+The Board shall have the right to reject all proposals if rejection is determined to be in the best interest of the District.
 No vendor shall be entitled to recover any costs of proposal preparation or submittal from the District. - 6.
-If less than three (3) Responsive Proposals are received, the District may purchase design-build services or may reject the proposals for lack of competitiveness.
-If no Responsive Proposals are received, the District may proceed with the procurement of design-build services in the manner the Board determines is in the best interests of the District, which may include but is not limited to a direct purchase of the design-build services without further competitive selection processes. - 7.
+If less than three (3) proposals are received, the District may purchase design-build services or may reject the proposals for lack of competitiveness.
+If no proposals are received, the District may take whatever steps reasonably necessary in order to proceed with the procurement of design-build services, which steps may include a direct purchase of the design-build services without further competitive selection processes. - 7.
 Notice of the rankings adopted by the Board, including the rejection of some or all proposals, shall be provided in writing to all consultants by United States Mail, hand delivery, facsimile, or overnight delivery service.
-The notice shall include the following statement: "Failure to file a protest within the time prescribed in Rule 3.11 of the

-Rules of the District shall constitute a waiver of proceedings under those Rules," or wording to that effect.
+The notice shall include the following statement: "Failure to file a protest within the time prescribed in Rule 3.11 of the Rules of the District shall constitute a waiver of proceedings under those Rules," or wording to that effect.
 Protests of the District's rankings under this Rule shall be in accordance with the procedures set forth in Rule 3.11.